GeminiCCCC/Algorithm/DP/README.md

 2) Take turns
 3) Both play optimally

-Use max relative score (max winning score) to solve it.
+Use max relative score (max winning score) to solve it, and traverse from end

 1460. https://leetcode.com/problems/stone-game-iii/